Reboot to restore software: Windows SteadyState

-Initially named Shared Computer Toolkit Windows SteadyState is a freeware Reboot to Restore solution offered by Microsoft and is compatible with Windows XP and Windows Vista operating systems.
+Initially named Shared Computer Toolkit, Windows SteadyState is a software helps reboot and restore solution offered by Microsoft.
+It is compatible with Windows XP and Windows Vista operating systems.
 Microsoft discontinued Windows SteadyState in December 2010.
-People in educational institutes and public libraries primarily use the software.

-SteadyState features a Windows Disk Protection (WDP) functionality.
-When it is enabled, it redirects the user-generated changes to a cache.
-The software had three modes—Discard, Persist, and Commit.
-The Discard mode clears the cache on reboot and restores the original configuration.
-The Persist mode retains the cache for a specific time, during which the IT admins could opt to discard or commit the changes.
-In the Commit mode, all changes are permanently written on the hard disk as usual.

 Deep Freeze

 Deep Freeze by Faronics was one of the first rollback software solutions to leverage the Reboot to Restore technology, releasing its first Windows solution in 1999, followed by a Mac OS solution in 2005.